TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-12-11-setting-up-a-new-pc.md

 ![{{ page.main-image-alt }}]({{ page.main-image }})

-Setting up a new Windows PC can be a blend of excitement and challenge.
-For me, it's about creating a familiar environment where productivity meets efficiency.
-Here's my guide on how I like to set up a new Windows machine, focusing on essential tools and personal preferences.
+Setting up a new Windows PC can be quite the task, but it doesn't have to be daunting.
+Here I'm sharing my own setup routine, covering everything from the must-have utilities to customizing browsers and setting up development environments.
+If you're curious about how a seasoned developer and tech enthusiast approaches this task, or looking for ideas to optimize your own setup, this guide's for you.

 ## Starting with the Browser: Firefox